jklsnt/taproot3/src/corners/huxley/KBxSATWhyDidIGetThisWrong.md

 i got this wrong because i didn't factor in the number i was adding into the divisor for the average.
 tip: convert decimals / percentages to numbers! either on paper or in head.

-lesson: write it out on paper. percentages
+lesson: write it out on paper. percentages of things equaling some other percentage is just averaging.
 ***

 # To review